 Strongholds are the mental fortresses that would look like castle walls if they had a physical form.
 They are built by bad memories to protect us from further emotional pain.
 The fact is, strongholds keep us from experiencing life and love.
 Mental strongholds are usually built to protect an unhealthy belief or beliefs generated by painful experiences that we have often forgotten about but still control us.
-To learn more about unhealthy beliefs read this post.
+Read my blog post on unhealthy beliefs to learn more.
 Authority seats are like thrones within the fortified castle (our mind).
 For example, a ruler builds a fortress to protect his or her interests and authority to rule.
 In this case, anxiety rules our behavior and choices and is protected by the many memories of things we fear and are worried about.

 THE WORRY STRONGHOLD—Protects the following unhealthy beliefs: I can’t help but to worry because I am concerned.
 I trust God but worry keeps me on my knees.
 When I worry then I can feel I am in control somehow.
 This stronghold protects the fear stronghold as an outer wall around the inner fear wall.